 These days, cybercriminals have begun hanging around public Wi-Fi hotspots to steal personal information–including sensitive bank details–off other users.
 The best way to protect yourself is by installing a VPN, which encrypts your web traffic to keep it safe from prying eyes.

 All manner of things could go wrong in South Africa.
 And without adequate travel insurance, you could be faced with an eye-watering bill for medical or evacuation expenses.
 Don’t risk it.
 Grab yourself a comprehensive travel insurance policy to safeguard your trip.
+We recommend TravelInsurance.com because it lets you compare policies from top companies to find the one that best fits you and your travel plans.

 Unlike equatorial Africa, South Africa is a land of four distinct seasons.
 It’s also a year-round destination, but that’s not to say all seasons are created equally.
 Summer (December to February) is the best time to visit Cape Town thanks to the warm weather and a distinct lack of rain.
 The summer does bring plenty of rainfall to the north of the country, however, so you might think twice before booking a safari this time of year.

 Whale-watchers will want to arrive between July and November, while safaris are best in the cooler months from May to September.
 As for the best time to visit?
 Try September, which is not too hot nor too cold, and there’ll be plenty of wildlife on land and in the ocean to admire.
+Be sure to check current South Africa travel advisories before you go.

 2. What is the weather like in South Africa?